WSPR TV User Guide

 Because extracted values are often contiguous, a simplified 3-term extractor specification is also available:

 The divisor here is implied by taking the previous divisor and multiplying it by the modulus of the previous extractor.
 In other words, the divisor is set to the end of the previous value.
-If no initial divisor is specified anywhere (i.e., all extractors are 3-term), the first divisor starts at 1 for unspecified protocols and at the end of the headers for known protocols (e.g., initial_divisor = 320 when one of the filters in the message definition is et0).
+If no initial divisor is specified anywhere (i.e., all extractors are 3-term), the first divisor starts at the end of custom filters.
+If no custom filters are specified, the first divisor is 1 for unspecified protocols and at the end of the headers for known protocols (e.g., initial_divisor = 320 when one of the filters in the message definition is et0).

 For the previous Pressure / Heading example, the extractor specification becomes: